Skip to content

 Hyperedge types

-All valid semantic hyperedges are of one of the 8 types shown in the table below.
-The first 6 types can be explicit (directly annotating an atomic hyperedge) or implicit (inferred from the types of the elements of the hyperedge).
+All valid semantic hyperedges are of one of the eight types shown in the table below.
+The first six types can be explicit (directly annotating an atomic hyperedge) or implicit (inferred from the types of the elements of the hyperedge).
 The last two types are always implicit.

 Code Type Purpose Example